system-f/fp-course/README.markdown

 3. Execute the command `ghci`, which will compile and load all the source code.
    You may need to set permissions on a file, `chmod 600 .ghci`.

-4. The `L01` module does not contain exercises.
+4. The `Intro` module does not contain exercises.
 Its purpose is to demonstrate the structure of a project.
-The first exercise starts at `L02`.
+The first recommend exercise is `Structure.List`.

 5. Edit a source file to a proposed solution to an exercise.
 At the `ghci` prompt, issue the command `:reload`.
 This will compile your solution and